 To calculate your estimated taxes, first estimate the following for the entire tax year:

 - Taxable income

-- Calculate AGI
+- Calculate your AGI

-- Calculate estimated taxable income
+- Determine total estimated taxable income

-- Find estimated income tax
+- Find the estimated income tax for the estimated income

-- Divide estimated income tax by four
+- Divide the estimated income tax by four

 If you need help calculating estimated taxes, you can reference the IRS’s Estimated Tax Worksheet on Form 1040-ES, Estimated Tax for Individuals.

 You can also access an estimated tax worksheet in IRS Publication 505, Tax Withholding and Estimated Tax.